django/deps/final/0007-official-projects.rst

 * Tracking and response to security issues on par with Django's official security policy.

-* Release notes for each major release with backwards-incompatability sections and information about which versions of Django they support.
+* Release notes for each major release with backwards-incompatibility sections and information about which versions of Django they support.

-* Compatability with the current release and current LTS release of Django, within a month of the Django release coming out (LTS compatability may be with an older but still maintained version)
+* Compatibility with the current release and current LTS release of Django, within a month of the Django release coming out (LTS compatibility may be with an older but still maintained version)

 * Responding to contributions made in the way suggested by the project's